naomiuwa/naomiuwa/README.md

 - 🎓 School of Code graduate
 - 🧠 Learning to code each day by building problem solving apps
 - 👩🏾‍💻 Pursing an exciting and rewarding career in tech
-- 📧 You can contact me on naomi.uwamungu@gmail.com
-- 👇🏾 Feel free to explore my SoC hackathons

 ### Connect with me:
 ![twitter icon](https://twitter.com/naomiudev)